Dyalog/ride/docs/protocol.md

 ```
 Request a list of availabe connections.

-:exclamation: Specify what c0,c1,... look like
+:red_circle: Specify what c0,c1,... look like

 <a name=ConnectTo></a>
 ```json